-One of the drawbacks to using a font that is not web-safe is that it is more likely to be substituted by browsers and email clients if that font is not present on the receiving operating system.
+A font that is not web-safe is more likely to be substituted by browsers and email clients if it is not installed on the host device.

 TIP: Learn more about web-safe fonts.